Phases of Penetration Testing

 - Scanning: This phase is more tool-oriented rather than performed manually.
 Pentester runs one or more scanner tools to gather more information about the target.
 By using various scanners such as war dialers (computer programs used to identify the phone numbers), port scanners, network mappers (used for network discovery and security auditing), and vulnerability scanners (identifies problems in the system), pen tester collects as many vulnerabilities which help in turn to attack a target in a more sophisticated way.

 - Gaining Access: In this phase, the pen tester tries to establish a connection with the target and exploit the vulnerabilities found in the previous phase.
 Exploitation may be a buffer overflow attack, denial of service (DoS) attack, session hijacking, and many more.
 Basically, a pentester extracts information and sensitive data from servers by gaining access using different tools.

 - Maintaining Access: In this phase, the pentester tries to create a backdoor for him.
 It helps Pentester to identify hidden vulnerabilities in the system.

 - Covering Tracks: In this phase, the pen tester tries to remove all logs and footprints, which helps the administrator identify his presence.
 This helps Pentester to think like a hacker and perform corrective actions to mitigate those activities.

-Penetration Testing is broadly classified into 5 phases - Reconnaissance, Scanning, Gaining Access, Maintaining Access and Covering Tracks.
-It is a skill which you gain as you experienced in this activity.
+Penetration Testing is broadly classified into 5 phases - Reconnaissance, Scanning, Gaining Access, Maintaining Access, and Covering Tracks.
+It is a skill that you gain as you experienced this activity.

 Subscribe us to receive more such articles updates in your email.